Amsterdamsche Droogdok Maatschappij: High profits and bigger dry docks (1897–1914)

-In January 1910 an extraordinary meeting of shareholders authorized the board of ADM to emit bonds for up to 700,000 guilders in order to build yet another floating dry dock.
+In January 1910 an extraordinary meeting of shareholders authorized the board of ADM to emit bonds for up to 700,000 guilders.
+Part of this money should be used to order yet another floating dry dock, the later Juliana Drydock.
 These bonds were indeed offered in March 1910.
 In 1911 there was a general repositioning of the ADM dry docks.
 Koningsdok and Koninginnedok were moored next to each other in a kind of harbor.
-Wilhelminadok took the place of Koninginnedok, and the fourth dock (Julianadok) would take the place of Wilhelminadok.
+Wilhelmina Drydock took the place of Koninginnedok, and the fourth dock (Juliana Drydock) would take the place of Wilhelminadok.
 On 12 May 1911 Julianadok was launched by NSM.
 It was 139 m long, and could lift ships of 12,000 tons.
 It was self-docking, consisting of three parts which could be disconnected to dock each other.
 Already in 1912 ADM made a plan to lengthen Julianadok by buying a fourth section.
 This would lengthen her to 615 feet (187.5 m), and increase her capacity to 16,000 tons.
 This option had been thought of in the design, and was used because several shipping lines had announced longer ships.

 In late 1912 ADM had four dry docks, a terrain of 80,000 m^{2}, and workshops of 11,000 m^{2}.
 Just like Juliandok was to be lengthened, the terrains and workshops would also be expanded.
 Nevertheless, there were still only 400 shares in ADM, and its open bonds amounted to 860,000 guilders.
 Therefore ADM offered 200 new shares at 150% on 6 January 1913.
 Of course with preference for the existing shareholders, at one share for each two a shareholder had.
 As could be expected, most shareholders used their right of preference, and so there were only a few new shareholders.
-In January 1913 construction of a boiler factory Ketelmakerij) started.
+In January 1913 construction of a boiler factory (Ketelmakerij) started.
 In July 1913 ADM bought the last 7,300 m^{2} of open terrain available to expand the shipyard, east of the Valkenweg.
 This ground would allow ADM to build a 'harbor', and to moor Wilhelminadok there.
 Julianadok would then be the only dry dock moored on the IJ.